WetHat/rss-tracker/test-vault/RSS/reference/The GitHub Blog꞉ Product News and Updates/GitHub Copilot Workspace꞉ Welcome to the Copilot-native developer environment.md

 > [!abstract] GitHub Copilot Workspace: Welcome to the Copilot-native developer environment by Thomas Dohmke - 2024-04-29T16:00:02.000Z
 > We’re redefining the developer environment with GitHub Copilot Workspace - where any developer can go from idea, to code, to software all in natural language.
 The post GitHub Copilot Workspace: Welcome to the Copilot-native developer environment appeared first on The GitHub Blog.

 🔗Read article [online](https://github.blog/2024-04-29-github-copilot-workspace/).
-For other items in this feed see [[../The GitHub Blog꞉ Product News and Updates]].
+For other items in this feed see [[../The GitHub Blog꞉ Product News and Updates|The GitHub Blog꞉ Product News and Updates]].
+The GitHub Blog꞉ Product News and Updates
 - [ ] [[GitHub Copilot Workspace꞉ Welcome to the Copilot-native developer environment]]
 - - -
 |   |